-Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination under Process B if Process A is not applicable as addressed in MTC Procedure 117 Grievance Process A.
+Complaints alleging retaliation may be filed according to the grievance procedures for sex discrimination under Process B if Process A is not applicable as addressed in MTC Procedure 117 Grievance Process A a.
+Title IX Coordinator

 18. Reporting Options

 In order to make informed choices, it is important to be aware of confidentiality and reporting requirements when consulting campus resources.